-- There will be sightseeing on foot for extended periods of time on uneven ground - Sightseeing at nearly all of the palaces, fortresses and some temples involves climbing quite a number of steps, often without handrails.
-For more information on hiking at Taktsang Monastery (Tiger's Nest) please see the travel information at the end of this document - You will be at a moderately high altitude throughout most of the tour; it is recommended that you rest and drink lots of water to help acclimatize
+- There will be sightseeing on foot for extended periods of time on uneven ground - Sightseeing at nearly all the palaces, fortresses and some temples involves climbing quite a number of steps, often without handrails.
+For more information on hiking at Taktsang Monastery (Tiger's Nest) please see the travel information at the end of this document - You will be at a moderately high altitude throughout most of the tour; it is recommended that you rest and drink lots of water to help acclimatise

-Of course, our National Escort and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+Of course, our National Escorts and local guides will always endeavour to provide the highest level of service and assistance; however, they cannot be expected to cater for customers who are unfit to complete the itinerary.
+If you require any more information about the pace of our Go Beyond Tours, please contact our reservations team who will be happy to answer your questions.